-The nucleus of Wilson College is Wilcox Hall, which contains dining, social, and educational facilities, including the Julian Street Library and the Julian Street Library and Media Center.
-Around Wilcox are dormitories for members of the College -- 1937, 1938, and 1939 Halls; and Dodge-Osborn, Gauss, Walker and 1927/Clapp Halls.
-The College was named in honor of Woodrow Wilson, who had sought unsuccessfully to establish a plan of residential colleges at Princeton during his tenure as president in the early twentieth century; in 2020, the name was changed to First College.
+The nucleus of First College is Wilcox Hall, which contains dining, social, and educational facilities, including the Julian Street Library and the Julian Street Library and Media Center.
+Around Wilcox are dormitories for members of the College — 1937, 1938, and 1939 Halls; and Dodge-Osborn, Gauss, Walker and 1927/Clapp Halls.
+The College was initially named in honor of Woodrow Wilson, who had sought unsuccessfully to establish a plan of residential colleges at Princeton during his tenure as president in the early twentieth century; in 2020, the name was changed to First College.

 The College evolved from Woodrow Wilson Lodge, which was founded in 1957 by a dozen members of the Class of 1959 “to provide a place where individuals…could be accepted for who they are.”
 Membership burgeoned several years later when Darwin R. Labarthe '61, a class officer, led a large group of his classmates into its ranks.
 Madison Hall, one of the University's dining halls, served as the common dining and social facility until 1960, when the organization moved to the newly completed Wilcox Hall.
 It thereupon changed its name to the Woodrow Wilson Society to reflect the wider objectives and diversity made possible by its new facilities and by the inclusion of sophomores in its membership.